vilelaricardo/mandacarubroker/README.md

 ## Recursos

 ### Listar Todas as Ações
-Retorna uma lista de todas as ações disponíveis.
+Retorna uma lista de todas as ações disponíveis no formato JSON.

 **Endpoint:**
 ```http